yiwen-luo/Twitter-Distribution/README.md

 #### Alerting
 This part is with the front end and can be seen in "index.html"
-- Every second, the data will be re-read from redis
+- Every second, a request with "Mainland China" vairable is sent to API (http://localhost:5000/distrbution in this case) and the API will return the probability of the tweet from Mainland China.
+Normally, the data should be very small since the only with special technology, people can post tweets in Mainland China under internet censorship.
+The normal data should be less than 0.1%.
+In that case, a pop up alert will show up if the probability is more than 0.1%, which may indicats the loosing or relaxing of the sensorship of Mainland China.

 #### Data Visulization
 This part is with the front end and can be seen in "index.html"
-- Similar to the alerting part
+- Similar to the alerting part, an HTTP request is sent to API (http://localhost:5000/ in this case) and the API will return the distribution of